HouzuoGuo/laitos/doc/[Daemon]-DNS-server.md

   Internet.

 Regarding configuration:
 - Not all DNS services support TCP for queries.
-The default forwarders (Quad9, SafeDNS, OpenDNS) support both TCP and UDP very well.
+The default forwarders (CloudFlare, Quad9, SafeDNS, OpenDNS) support both TCP and UDP equally well.
-- By specifying forwarders explicitly, the default forwarders will no longer be used.
+- If given, the DNS `Forwarders` will override all default forwarders, and the default forwarders will remain inactive.

 ## Invoke app commands via DNS queries
 Beside offering an ad-free and safe web experience, the DNS server can also invoke app commands via `TXT` queries, this